gogins/cloud-5/README.md

 pnpm install
 pnpm run setup
 pnpm run build
-pnpm run local-server
+pnpm run debug
 ```
 These commands will patch Strudel with my addons; build everything; make a
 distributable copy of the cloud-music Web site in the `dist` directory, with
-all resources statically available; and run a local Web site in that
+all resources statically available; and run a local Web site, which is source
-directory.
+level debuggable, in that directory.
 Examine `package.json` for details.

 If you see warnings or errors, don't panic unless browsing localhost does not
 open a working Web site with playable pieces!

-It may be necessary to clear the
-browser cache to see the site.
+It may be necessary to clear the ld browser cache to see the site.

 ## Maintenance Notes!